-A telescopic boom lift, also known as a telescopic handler, is an aerial work platform attached to a single extension arm.
+A telescopic boom lift is an aerial work platform attached to a single extension arm.
 Similar to a telescope, the boom itself is designed without the hinge points found on an articulating model.
 Telescoping boom lifts provide maximum horizontal reach and offer greater stability at greater heights than any other type of aerial lift, making them ideal for use in unfavorable atmospheric conditions.

 Do you need a stable lift for construction or maintenance job?
 When you have tasks at great heights, rent the heavy hitter in the boom lift category.
 Telescopic boom lifts reach the highest of any lift and are a sturdy option for outdoor projects.
 Find out how a telescopic boom lift can benefit your next big job.

 Telescopic boom lifts, also called straight mast boom lifts, are the most stable way to reach high.
-These aerial lifts have one boom with no hinges or knuckles and are similar to telescopic forklifts, but lift people rather than materials.
+These aerial lifts have one boom with no hinges or knuckles and are similar to telescopic forklifts, but they lift people rather than materials.
 Without the bends, the boom telescopes to great heights and remains sturdy.
 A work platform in a basket attaches to the boom arm, bringing you to the high levels you need to reach.

 A big benefit of telescoping boom lifts is how you operate them.
 While you’re on the platform, you can work the lift.
 With other kinds of person lifts or telescopic forklifts, you need someone at the bottom to move the lift arm around.
 Plus, these lifts run on diesel or dual fuel, are usually too big for indoor jobs, and are easier to use because they have just one boom and don’t move horizontally.